 Program Grants fund the work of the church.

 The Genesis Fund, established in 1996 from funds raised through the Make a Difference Campaign, provides seed money for faith-based projects that are innovative or experimental, represent a new initiative in Christian mission, or that may be deemed controversial.
 Funds are available for domestic and international projects.
+Application

 The Martin Luther King, Jr. Memorial Fund provides annual funding to UCC-related AMA schools.
-Applications are not accepted.